BigEmperor26/HuffmanCODEC/README.md

-# Parallel Huffman Coding and Encoding
+# Parallel Huffman Coding and Decoding

 This repository contains the High Performance Computing for Data Science project for:
 - Bozzo Francesco, 229312